ResearchComputing/Documentation/Job-Submissions.md

 sleep 30
 echo "goodbye!"
 ```

-1. Write your job script in a text editor
-    - You will submit the script to Slurm, a batch queuing system that will schedule the job to run non-interactively when resources are available
-    - Use this [template](https://raw.githubusercontent.com/ResearchComputing/Research-Computing-User-Tutorials/master/Templates/General-Job-Template.sh) to write your job script in the text editor
-    - Update your template with any job specifications, including [QOS or Partitions](https://github.com/ResearchComputing/Research-Computing-User-Tutorials/wiki/qos-and-partitions)
-    - You can confirm the content of your script with this command: `cat job-name.sh`
-    - Replace “job-name” with the name of your job

 2. Submit your job
     - Load the Slurm module with the command `module load slurm/summit` if you are submitting from a login node.
 When submitting from a compile node this step is not necessary.